Eric Milligan (rugby union)

 Eric Milligan (born 28 September 1981 in Scotland) is a Scottish former rugby union player who played for Glasgow Warriors.
-He normally plays at Hooker but can also play Prop.
+The position he normally plays is hooker but he also plays prop.

-He studied to be a teacher at Edinburgh University.
+He studied to be a teacher at the University of Edinburgh.

-Milligan is now a teacher at St Columba's School, Kilmacolm.
-He is the Director of Sport and Physical Education and coaches the school rugby team.
+Milligan is a teacher at Hutchesons Grammar School where he is the Director of Sport and Physical Education and coaches the school rugby team.

 Amateur career

 He represented Glasgow District U16 at provincial level.

 He played for Kilmarnock and Currie RFC before joining Glasgow Hawks He went on to captain the Hawks side.

 While with the Warriors he played for Hawick.

 He left the Warriors for a career as a teacher in 2009.
 That year he re-joined Glasgow Hawks.

 Professional career

 In 1997-98 season he was picked as one of the Glasgow Thistles to go to New Zealand and continue his rugby education in the summer of 1998.
-At the time he was still playing rugby for his school Stewarton Academy and Kilmarnock.
+At the time he was still playing rugby for his school Stewarton Academy and Kilmarnock RFC.

 He was a backup player for the Warriors in seasons 2003-04 and 2004-05.

 He was promoted from Glasgow Warrior's academy in 2005-06 season.
 He played 31 times for the Warriors.